 Call Frequency and Scheduling Flexibility

-AloneAssist's call frequency and scheduling options should be confirmed directly from AloneAssist's current product documentation, as plans can vary.
-The relevant question to ask any service: what happens in the hours between calls, and does the plan you are considering address that gap or leave it open?
+The relevant question to ask any service: what happens between calls, and does the plan address that gap or leave it open?

 This is the central trade-off, and it deserves direct language.

-If you are already asking yourself whether your parent's situation has crossed into territory that requires more support, the signs that your parent may need a different living arrangement can help you think through that question separately.
+If you are already asking yourself whether your parent's situation requires more support, signs your parent may need a different living arrangement can help you think through that question separately.

 Emergency Response: What Happens When Something Goes Wrong

 Walk through the scenario Sarah actually fears.
 It is 10 a.m.
 Your parent did not answer this morning's call.
-You are at work two states away.
 What happens next?

-The AARP's "Caregiving in the U.S. 2020" report documents that adult children providing care report significant ongoing worry about their loved one's safety when they are not present.
+The AARP's caregiving research documents that adult children report significant ongoing worry about their loved one's safety when they are not present.
 The emergency escalation path is the feature that either resolves that worry or leaves it open.
 Make sure you know what you are buying before a real emergency tests it.

 If you are building out a broader safety net, a solo aging safety plan that documents emergency contacts, medical information, and escalation preferences will work alongside whichever check-in service you choose.